kiranjb9/fast-api-social-media/README.md

 🚀 Social Media App Clone Backend Project

 1) Post route
-This route is reponsible for creating post, deleting post, updating post and Checkinh post
+This route is reponsible for creating post, deleting post, updating post and Checking post

 2) Users route
 This route is about creating users and searching user by id